sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     ```
     Check the list of packages and verify that the list contains the drivers you added.

+For more information about adding drivers to an offline Windows image, see [Add and Remove Drivers to an Offline Windows Image](add-and-remove-drivers-to-an-offline-windows-image.md).

 ## Add a language (optional)